coder/semhub/README.md

 ## Todos

 1. Cache searches on Cloudflare KV.
 On public, non-logged in page, we will have a short list of suggested searches.
 We will cache these to speed up results.
+1. Deal with webhook that comes from user revocation of GitHub App

 ## Known issues